-Students opting for M.Voc.
-Programmes on course completion/ exit points will be able to:
+Students opting for Master of Vocation (Animation) Programme on course completion/ exit points will be able to:

 PSO1.Understand the animated or live film making process different stages i.e. pre-production, Production and Post Production.

 PSO2.Will be able to Implement the use of storyboarding, Screenplay, Foundation Art, in essential pre-production process to develop a film concept.